This episode of Blognet first ran three years ago today.

 NARRATOR: On Tuesday, March 29th, The U. S. District Court for the District of Maryland ruled.
 In a moment, the court’s ruling.

 ANNOUNCER: Spring has sprung.
 With warmer-but-not-hot weather coming, a Hogewash!
 Res Judicata long-sleeve t-shirt could be just the thing for casual wear.
 It’s exclusively available along with lots of other goodies at The Hogewash Store.
 Stop by today and spend some of your hard earned cash in support of Team Lickspittle.
-Or do your Amazon shopping via the link on the Home page.
 Or hit the Tip Jar.
-They’re all ways you can support the Team.
+They’re both ways you can support the Team.

 NARRATOR: On Tuesday, March 29th, The U. S. District Court for the District of Maryland ruled.
 The entire lawsuit filed by The Bomber was dismissed with prejudice.
 That dismissal rendered the motion moot.